The classical Rosicrucians of 17th century declared;

 But here we can ask: who and what is brother NN?
 NN means "nothing" and "no one".
 Many people believe that removing this brass memorial plate would deprive them of their identity.
 Here lies a big secret.
 Inside the chamber there is another brass plate - a completely different kind of identity.

-The following words of Christ are meant for the characteristics of the person, who reveals the tomb-temple: "He, who loses his life, will find it," and also Lao Tse's words: "Only the little one can get the big one."
+The following words of Christ are meant for the characteristics of the person, who reveals the tomb-temple:

 On this basis only can be accomplished the process called “rebirth by water and spirit”.
 On this basis also is executed the process that we know as transfiguration (from Greek).
 The transfiguration of Jesus Christ in the New Testament is represented by a cloud of light on Mount Tabor.
 The same cloud of light guided Moses when he was given the task to lead his people to the Promised Land.